ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 ### AT&T vRouter (Vyatta)
 {: #vrouter-classic}

 AT&T vRouter is updated on a regular basis, with the previous release being deprecated when a new version is released.
-This guest OS is a free operating system.
 For more information, see [About the VRA](/docs/virtual-router-appliance?topic=virtual-router-appliance-release-notes-for-ibm-virtual-router-appliance){: external}.

 | Operating sytem | End of support |
 |-----------------|----------------|